Intervention

 There are also secondary effects often seen as a result of long-term opioid use, whether from Suboxone or another, and they are often indicative of a problem that has been building for some time.
 These problems include:

-Even though the side effects of Suboxone supposedly make it a safer alternative to more powerful and dangerous opioid agonists like heroin, long-term use is still dangerous and can present several risks.
+While Suboxone is considered a safer alternative to stronger opioids like heroin, long-term use is still dangerous.
 Not only is long-term use loaded with potential physical and psychological risks, but it does nothing to address the underlying issue of addiction.
 It just makes the addiction somewhat safer.

-Since Suboxone is a partial opioid agonist, it can be difficult to use the drug to help stay off of full agonists, but since it still gives some of the opioid effects, it provides a reward for the user.
+As a partial opioid agonist, Suboxone still provides mild opioid effects, which can create a reward for the user.
 Even though this reward diminishes greatly for those simply trying to use it for maintenance, it doesn’t entirely discourage Suboxone use and still presents some risk of addiction.

 Suboxone has also been shown to have other long-term use side effects that could be difficult or even painful to deal with.
 The primary substance in Suboxone, buprenorphine, is known for increasing the overall risk for dental problems while taking the drug.
 These issues can include tooth decay, cavities, tooth loss, and an increased prevalence of oral infections.

-These are all reasons that Suboxone should only be used for addiction treatment on a short-term, temporary basis.
-If there has been an issue detoxing from Suboxone or the other drugs that Suboxone was prescribed to help with, then it may be time to seek help from addiction professionals.
-Solo efforts to quit opioids rarely succeed, but personalized treatment plans have a much higher long-term success rate.
+For these reasons, Suboxone should only be used for addiction treatment on a short-term, temporary basis.
+If you’re struggling to detox from Suboxone or the other drugs it was meant to help with, then it may be time to seek help from addiction professionals.
+Quitting opioids alone is rarely successful, but personalized treatment plans have a much higher long-term success rate.

 Recovery is possible!
 Take the first step towards a new life today.